 Finding the Best Approach for You

 There are pros and cons to the hands-off and the active-management trading approaches.
-If you are just starting out, use the hands-off approach.
-This approach allows you to more easily see where potential problems lie.
+If you are just starting, use the hands-off approach.
+This approach allows you to see where potential problems lie more easily.
 Also, you will be able to watch price movements unfold (once in a trade) without the psychological pressure of having to adjust your orders based on those price movements.
 The hands-off approach works well as long you monitor your results and make subtle changes to your overall strategy as market conditions change from month to month.
 This way, your win-rate and risk/reward ratios stay in balance.
 Remember, you are not interfering with individual trades, but you can change your overall strategy/trading plan as you notice strengths and weaknesses over many trades.

 Start with the hands-off approach and then gradually move toward active management.
 Consider comparing the two approaches, especially once you start using active management.
 If you are using active management, also record what your daily results would have been if you had used the hands-off approach.
-It is quite possible that your results may be better with the hands-off approach.
+Your results may be better with the hands-off approach.
 Stick to whatever method produces the best results.
 This way, math decides what the best approach for you is, and not the ego.